Also for: Dissolution, Legal Separation or Nullity

 If you would like the Self-Help Center / Family Law Facilitator's Office to review your forms before you file, then do not make copies until after the Center has reviewed your documents.

-Take to the Family Law Clerk's Office the completed originals and 2 copies including FL-110, FL-100, FL-311, FL-105, FL013 and FL-150 and if you are requesting a fee waiver FW-001 and FW-003.
-Do not file the original FL-140 and FL-142 and their attachments.
+Take to the Family Law Clerk's Office the completed originals and 2 copies including FL-110, FL-100, FL-160s, FL-311, FL-105, FL013 and FL-150 and if you are requesting a fee waiver FW-001 and FW-003.
+Do not file the original FL-140.
+Also do not file the ownership papers and account statements mentioned in the FL-160 Property Declarations.
 For more information on where the courthouses are located, see our map.

 The Family Law Clerk will assign a case number, file your originals and return the filed stamped copies to you.
 Your case number will be given to you at the time you file your case.
 Your case number will begin with FL and be followed by a series of numbers.